Last Updated on November 16, 2023

 They are the Navy’s Communications and Cyberspace Defensive Operations Officers.

-The designator code for Navy IP officer is 1820.
+The designator code for Navy IP officers is 1820.

 IPs are expected to use their skills to help with maritime operations, from coordination with allies to humanitarian aid and disaster relief, to protecting the country from terrorism and combat operations.